niemopen/niem-naming-design-rules/niem-ndr.md

 > </sch:pattern>
 > ```

-This rule helps to ensure that schema processing does not alter processed data, as described in [Section 8.4, _Ensure XML parsing does not construct values_, above](#ensure-xml-parsing-does-not-construct-values).
+This rule applies to reference and extension schema documents in order to maximize the possibility of reuse.

 ##### Rule 9-58.
 No fixed values for optional attributes